 For small business owners, filing Tax Deducted at Source (TDS) returns is a key part of compliance.
 Certain payments made by businesses are subject to tax deductions at the source through a method called TDS.
 These deductions must be reported and the necessary information must be provided to the tax authorities when filing TDS returns.

-Collect details of deductees
+Collect details of the deductees.

-Deductees are people or organizations from whose taxes have been withheld at the source.
+Deductees are people or organisations from whose taxes have been withheld at the source.
 Deductees’ names, addresses, Permanent Account Numbers (PANs), and the amount of tax deducted must all be gathered by small business owners.
 For correctly submitting TDS returns and providing TDS certificates to deductees, this information is essential.
 To ensure compliance with tax laws, it’s crucial to keep accurate records and documentation.

 Prepare TDS Return: